SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/about/contributing.en.md

 #### Dependencies: Hugo

 We use [Hugo](https://gohugo.io/) and the [Docsy theme](https://www.docsy.dev/) to build and render the site.
-You will need the “extended” Sass/SCSS version of the Hugo binary to work on this site.
+You will need the **“extended” SASS/SCSS** version of the Hugo binary to work on this site.
 We recommend to use Hugo 0.100.0 or higher.

 Please follow the [Install Hugo](https://www.docsy.dev/docs/getting-started/#install-hugo) instructions from Docsy.

-Node.js and postcss-cli are also needed to build the site locally.
 ### Step 2: Branch

 Create a feature branch and start hacking: